 Please use your blue and red sacks for recycling in the normal way and present weekly.

-Please contact us at email@example.com and we will make arrangements to provide you with sacks.
-Please place up to three additional sacks out beside your general waste bin in the meantime.
+Please contact us at firstname.lastname@example.org and we will make arrangements to help you.

 Please place your bagged food waste in your green food bin as normal.

-Please place bagged nappies in the general waste bin or brown bin.
+Please place bagged nappies in the general waste bin.
 Alternatively you can double bag them and place them at the side of the general waste bin on your normal collection day.

 Please do not place these in your general waste bin as they can be a fire risk if collected in a refuse collection vehicle.
 Please bag them and place alongside your recycling trolley and food bin.